 Since I have to work with many new words and terms over the past few years, I created Jamaican Oy’Nissh Language to house them and put structure to my culinary pursuit.
 This led to the development of the language being written using Latin alphabets but also a newly created character system called Veeliksa.
-The immergence of them created many opportunities for me to develop my graphic and designing skills and the result is that some of the end products are available for sale on this website, as downloadable, but also on Redbubble as clothing, household items, etc.
+This new dawn created many opportunities for me to develop my graphic and designing skills and the result is that some of the end products are available for sale on this website, as clothing, home and living, and accessory items.

 I am really excited about this new venture but still, I leave plenty room to serve East and Midlothian regions with Oy’nissh food.
 To serve the healthiest of seasonal products, I created Oy’nissh Sundays where customers can purchase food, a week before, on the website and have it delivered the following Sunday.
 In this way, service users can get a fresh taste of Jamaican cuisine made especially for the international market.

 Selling various products that showcase Oy’Nissh Language writing on them.

 I aim to go through each Scottish season using some foraged fresh produce along with some from the supermarket.
 This I will use to make seasonal condiments to flavour other food products and bring them into the season of this locality, Scotland or the greater British region.
 Secondly, I plan to write short poems in Oy’Nissh and English that tell of my journeys and experiences working with seasonal fruit and vegetables.
 Finally, I hope to make available both food and digital downloads so you can share in my greater Jamaican world.